wheyland80/appsbroker/README.md

 The GCP IAM service account credentials are stored in the Jenkins credentials manager and pulled in via the pipelines where necessary.

-### List of all secrets used and corresponding labels
+### List of all secrets used in project

+* ENV-cloudsql-replicator
+* ENV-cloudsql-ro
+* ENV-cloudsql-rw
+* ENV-gke-password
+* ENV-gke-client-certificate
+* ENV-gke-client-key
+* ENV-gke-cluster-ca-certificate

 ### Observations